fffed/bare-bons-for-project/answers/answers.md

 - SEO (In the last couple of years, Google has become much better at indexing JavaScript.
 Still, Google admits it sometimes can't properly index single-page applications.
-Not to mention that other search engines haven't yet achieved the same SPA-crawling prowess.)
+Not to mention that other search engines haven't yet achieved the same SPA-crawling prowess.), (could be improved by SSR)
-- JavaScript Dependency
+- JavaScript Dependency (could be improved by SSR and not actual any more as all sites use JS)
 - Memory leaks

 Multi-page applications (**MPA**s) are complex websites.
 Such website reloads